felixheck/hapi-auth-keycloak/README.md

 > Please mind that the accurate strategy is 4-5x faster than the fine-grained one.<br/>
 > **Hint:** If you define neither `secret` nor `public` nor `entitlement`, the plugin retrieves the public key itself from `{realmUrl}/protocol/openid-connect/certs`.

-- `schemeName {string}` — The name used for the authentication scheme of the hapi server.
-Optional.
-Default: `keycloak-jwt`.

-- `decoratorName {string}` — The name used for the server decorator to validate the token, [see below](#await-serverdecoratorname--kjwtvalidatefield-string).
-Optional.
-Default: `kjwt`.

 - `realmUrl {string}` – The absolute uri of the Keycloak realm.<br/>
 Required.
 Example: `https://localhost:8080/auth/realms/testme`<br/>